HackYourFuture-CPH/node.js/week1/homework.md

 ]
 ```

-If you're feeling creative, add some more meals, reviews, and reservations.
+**Note:** Add some more at least one more meal, review, and reservation to the respective data files.
+You will need them for passing the tests.

 ### Tasks